What time is The Big Family Cooking Showdown on TV?

 What time is it on TV?

-The Big Family Cooking Showdown continues on Thursday 26th October at 9pm on BBC2.
+The Big Family Cooking Showdown finishes on Thursday 22nd November at 8pm on BBC2.
 It has moved from Tuesdays to avoid clashing with The Great British Bake Off on Channel 4.

 What’s the format?